-To import the current view of the COMSOL Multiphysics Server graphics window, click the Insert Graphics button () on the Edit group.
-The inserted graphics can either be a screenshot of the current graphics window or an export of the current plot.
-You can specify how to import the image and its size in the Preferences dialog box available from the Edit group.
+To insert a screenshot image of the current view of the COMSOL Multiphysics Server graphics window, click the Insert Screenshot button (💿).
+The inserted image can either be a screenshot of the current graphics window or an export of the current plot.
+You can specify how to import the image and its size in the Preferences window available from the COMSOL backstage view.